$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

 Create a pipeline run to execute your Docling pipeline, as described in Executing a pipeline run.
-The pipeline run inserts your PDF documents into the vector database.
+The pipeline run inserts your PDF documents into the vector store.
 If you run the Docling pipeline from the RAG demo samples repository, you can optionally customize the following parameters before starting the pipeline run:

 -